Thoracic Malignancies - Board Review Summary

 |---|---|---|

-2x2 design: standard 60 Gy vs high-dose 74 Gy; +/- cetuximab.
+RTOG 0617 used a 2x2 design: standard 60 Gy vs high-dose 74 Gy; +/- cetuximab.
 Carbo/taxol concurrent.
-The 74 Gy arm had worse OS (median 20 vs 28.7 mo).
+The 74 Gy arm had worse OS.
 Cetuximab provided no benefit.
-Mean heart dose emerged as a major adverse predictor: HR 1.03/Gy for symptomatic cardiac events and HR 1.07/Gy for G3+ cardiac events.
-This trial cemented 60 Gy as the standard dose and made cardiac sparing central to plan quality.
+Mean heart dose emerged as a major adverse predictor, cementing 60 Gy as the standard dose and making cardiac sparing central to plan quality.

 Failed Attempts to Improve Concurrent CRT (all negative RCTs)